 That’s not to say, however, that CCTV out-performs dog handlers.
 The following table should provide a fair, impartial comparison.

 Dog Handler Advantages

-- Dogs have heightened senses (especially German Shepherds, who can smell 1,000 to 1 million times more than humans, as well as detecting movement and hearing more effectively).
+- Dogs have heightened senses (especially German Shepherds, who can smell 1,000 to 1 million times more than humans, as well as detect movement and hearing more effectively).

 - ‘On demand’ bark provides a strong psychological deterrent.

-- Can be cost-effective if you consider the potential savings it can create through preventing theft/damage
+- Can be cost-effective if you consider the potential savings it can create by preventing theft/damage

 - Immediate response

 - When paired with static guards, can provide outstanding security provision